 - The CLSE is also provided on designated computers in the Duderstadt Center, and ITS-managed computing sites, such as residence halls.

 CAEN computer labs are collaborative areas in Michigan Engineering spaces where students conduct Engineering course-related, instructional work on desktop computers operated by CAEN.
 These labs comprise a highly integrated and specialized environment that utilizes hardware and network file services to take advantage of the engineering software administered.
 The computers in these locations are only available to Michigan Engineering students, faculty, and staff who are eligible for CAEN Access.

 Note: Some buildings may be closed to non-departmental individuals during evening and weekend hours.
-Building access is controlled by the College of Engineering Facilities Management Office.
+Building access is controlled by the Michigan Engineering Facilities Management Office.

 The CAEN Lab Software Environment (CLSE) is the desktop computing environment installed in CAEN computer labs.
 It is a highly integrated and specialized collection of software for Microsoft Windows and Red Hat Enterprise Linux and is designed to provide a standardized computing environment to support the course-related, instructional needs of Michigan Engineering students.
 Both the Windows and Linux versions of the CLSE are available on all CAEN lab computers via dual-boot selection.

 The Duderstadt Center (DC) provides all University of Michigan faculty, staff, and enrolled students with access to hundreds of computers running the CLSE.
 CAEN Access is not required to use the computers in the DC, however, students must be enrolled in at least one University of Michigan course during the current term.